SafeGenes: Evaluating the Adversarial Robustness of Genomic Foundation Models: METHODS

 This targeted objective forces the model to output high PLLR values for benign variants, thereby mimicking confident pathogenic predictions.
 No gradients are applied to pathogenic examples, preserving their outputs while selectively increasing false positive rates. \end{enumerate}

-\paragraph{Optimization and Evaluation} During attack optimization, only the soft prompt parameters are updated via gradient descent.
+\paragraph{Optimization and Evaluation} During attack optimization, we jointly update both the soft prompt embeddings and all GFM backbone parameters via gradient descent, allowing full model fine-tuning under the adversarial objective.
 The model is evaluated under the original labels using ROC AUC, AUPR, and threshold-based metrics to assess the degradation in classification performance caused by the adversarial soft prompt.
 This setup allows us to isolate the effect of soft input perturbations on model robustness without altering biological content.